-4.2 Troubleshooting, incorrect braille
+4.2 Troubleshooting, incorrect Braille.

-Lets say that through proofreading, errors have been found in some of the characters in the printed text.
-The first thing to do is:
+If any errors have been found in some of the characters in the printed text during proofreading, the first thing to do is:

-Check the characters in the text-file in your computer to find out if the error could come from the text-file and not from the Printer.
+Check the characters in the text-file in the computer to find out if the error could come from the text-file and not from the Printer.

-If your text-file is OK, the problem is caused by the Printer.
+If the text-file is OK, the problem is caused by the Printer.

-On earlier models of Braillo Printers, this could be caused by either a electrical problem or a mechanical problem.
-But on this model of Printer, there is integrated a self-diagnostic system that is checking the magnets continuously during printing, and this will trigger an alarm if it detects some electrical problems with the magnets.
+On earlier models of Braillo Printers, this could be caused by either an electrical problem or a mechanical problem.
+But on this model of Printer, there is an integrated self-diagnostic system that is checking the magnets continuously during printing, and will trig an alarm if it detects some electrical problems with the magnets.
 So, the missing dots found here are probably caused by some faulty mechanical parts or it could be dirt clogging the moving mechanisms.